psevestre/openid-fapi/Financial_API_WD_001.md

 * shall require explicit consent by the user to authorize the requested scope if it has not been previously authorized;
 * shall verify that the Authorization Code has not been previously used if possible;
 * shall return the token response as defined in 4.1.4 of [RFC6749];
-* shall return the list of allowed scopes with the issued access token; and
+* shall return the list of allowed scopes with the issued access token;
 * shall provide opaque, non-monotonically increasing or non-guessable access tokens with a minimum of 128 bits as defined in section 5.1.4.2.2 of [RFC6819].
+* should clearly identify long-term grants to the user during authorization as in 16.18 of [OIDC]; and
+* should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a Client as in 16.18 of [OIDC].

     **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.